BlazeVim/.github/profile/README.md

 ## Hi there 👋

-Welcome to **BlazeVim** — a lightning-fast, beginner-friendly, and fully extensible Neovim configuration framework that *just works*.
+Welcome to **BlazeVim** — a lightning-fast, beginner-friendly, and fully extensible Neovim configuration framework inspired by [LazyVim](https://github.com/LazyVim/LazyVim) that *just works*.
 Built to set your editor on 🔥 without setting your brain on fire.
 Forget writing Lua scripts.
 Forget debugging plugin setups.
 BlazeVim gives you the power of Neovim with none of the friction.